SteveBate/NVelopes/ReadMe.md

 Before the application is executed you need a database.
 In the containers/mongo directory bring up the mongo cluster via **docker-compose up -d** or in VS Code use the docker extension, right-click the on the mongo docker-compose.yml file and select **Compose Up**.

-One the database is up and running you can run the application locally by launching the application from the commandline.
+Once the database is up and running you can run the application locally by launching the application from the commandline.
 This will pick up the DB connection string from the .env file:

     uvicorn main:app --reload